wiaio/slate/source/index.md

 # Objects

-Wia data are structured around 2 main types of objects: Device and Event.
+Wia data are structured around objects.
 You’ll find these objects in the format described below.

 ## Device